Unicon/unicon-shibboleth-idp-v3-template/README.md

 The build is controlled by the [`install.properties`](https://github.com/Unicon/unicon-shibboleth-idp-template/blob/master/installer/2.4.3/src/installer/resources/install.properties) file.

 ## Shib-CAS Authenticator Settings
-The [Shib-CAS authenticator's configuration][shibcas] is controlled by an external properties file whose location is referenced via the `install.properties` file.
+The [Shib-CAS authenticator's configuration][shibcas] is controlled by settings in the `IDP_HOME/conf/idp.properties`.
+To activate the module, uncomment and populate the appropriate `shibcas.` properties.

 The  [Shib-CAS-Authenticator plugin][shibcas] may require additional tweaks to the server environment.
 Additional details are [posted here][shibcas].
 This build does not modify the server environment's configuration at all.
 The adopter is responsible for making any and all changes needed to the deployment environment's configuration. (i.e. Tomcat's `server.xml`, etc)